 Of the 56 complaints filed between 2015 and 2019, 13 (23.2%) were closed with conciliation or a successful settlement.
 Thirty-one complaints had a no-cause determination (55.3%).
-One case had no determination at the time the AI was prepared, and the remainder were either withdrawn, had a non-responsive or uncooperative complainant, lacked jurisdiction, or had an untimely filing.
+One case had

 Section III: Constraints of this Housing Element describes ways the City of Goleta works to address potential impediments to fair housing choice, such as through reasonable accommodation procedures (Program HE 3.2(h)) and zoning regulations for special needs housing (Program HE 3.2 more generally).
 The City continues to contract with the City of Santa Barbara RHMP to offer fair housing services and tenant/landlord counseling to residents.
 Additional actions are discussed below in Section 55 - Goals, Policies and Actions.